thiko/training-aws-simple-lambda-java21/README.md

    - Runtime: Select "Java 21"
    - Architecture: arm64
    - Execution role: Create a new role with basic Lambda permissions
+   - Click "Save"
+   - Change the configuration:
      - Advanced settings:
        - Memory: 512 MB
        - Timeout: 30 seconds
-   - Click "Create function"
+     - Click "Save"

 3. **Configure the Lambda function**
    - In the "Code" tab, click "Upload from" and select ".zip or .jar file"